 - 1 cup grated Monterey Jack cheese

-- 2 limes cut into wedges
+- 2 limes (cut into wedges, for serving)

-Meanwhile, heat 1 Tbsp. olive oil in a large skillet over medium-high heat.
+- Meanwhile, heat the remaining 1 TBSP olive oil in a large skillet over medium-high heat.
 Add onions, green onions and garlic, cook for 4-5 minutes, until softened.
-Add ground beef and break up as it browns, 3-4 minutes.
-Stir in chili powder, cumin, paprika and cayenne and cook for an additional 30 seconds.
-Add in tomatoes and let simmer for 5 minutes.
-Stir in cooked quinoa and season with salt and pepper.
+Stir in the ground beef, chili powder, cumin, paprika and cayenne and cook, breaking up with a spoon, until the meat is browned and cooked.